dbt-labs/terraform-provider-dbtcloud/docs/resources/dbt_cloud_job.md

 - `schedule_hours` (List of Number) List of hours to execute the job at if running on a schedule
 - `schedule_interval` (Number) Number of hours between job executions if running on a schedule
 - `schedule_type` (String) Type of schedule to use, one of every_day/ days_of_week/ custom_cron
+- `self_deferring` (Boolean) Whether this job defers on a previous run of itself
 - `target_name` (String) Target name for the DBT profile
+- `timeout_seconds` (Number) Number of seconds to allow the job to run before timing out

 ### Read-Only